roddhjav/pass-update/README.md

 update.
 Moreover, you can select how to update your passwords by automatically generating new passwords or manually setting your own.

-By default `pass update` prints the old password and waits for the user before generating a new one.
-This behavior can be changed using the provided options.
+By default, `pass update` prints the old password and waits for the user before generating a new one.
+This behaviour can be changed using the provided options.

 ## Usage

 ```
-pass update 2.0 - A pass extension extension that provides an
+pass update 2.0 - A pass extension that provides an
                   easy flow for updating passwords.

 Usage: